tracyone/term.vim/README.md

 vim -u minimal_vimrc.vim
 ```

-You can use this minimal vimrc to produce a bug of term.vim if you find one.
+You can use this minimal vimrc to reproduce the issue, if you find one.